ABA Banking Journal

 Forty-six states are holding legislative sessions in 2026, with the first half of the year a particularly active time for state policy.
 And while banking issues may not always take center stage, industry advocates expect to see proposals on interchange fees, fraud, artificial intelligence, stablecoins and more.

-Many states entered the year in relatively strong fiscal shape, with rainy day fund balances hitting all-time highs in 32 states in 2025, according to the Pew Research Center.
+Many states entered the year in relatively strong fiscal shape, with rainy day fund balances hitting all-time highs in 32 states in 2025, according to the Pew Charitable Trusts.
 But several states, such as New York, California, Colorado and others, are facing budget deficits that are likely to consume much of their legislative activity.
 Even states in good fiscal shape are facing potential fights over rising fees and taxes, particularly property taxes.

 Battles over fiscal policy can lead to surprising outcomes.
 Take Washington state, where shrinking tax collections have left lawmakers scrambling to find new sources of revenue, made more difficult by the absence of a state income tax.